Zanamivir

 Respiratory, thoracic and mediastinal disorders

-Uncommon: bronchospasm, dyspnea, throat tightness or constriction
+Uncommon: bronchospasm, dyspnoea, throat tightness or constriction

 Skin and subcutaneous tissue disorders